 Foreign currency transactions are translated into the functional currency using exchange rates at the date of the transaction.
 Foreign exchange gains and losses from settlement of these transactions, and from translation of monetary assets and liabilities at the reporting date exchange rates are recognised in the Statement of Profit and Loss.

-(d) Revenue Recognition Policy and other Income
+(d) Revenue from Contracts with Customers and other Income